tobgu/pyrsistent/README.rst

 It aims at taking these concepts and make them as pythonic as possible so that they can be easily integrated into any python program without hassle.

-If you want to go all in on persistent data structures and use literal syntax to define them in your code rather than function calls check out Pyrthon_.
+If you want use literal syntax to define them in your code rather than function calls check out Pyrthon_.
+Be aware, that one is experimental, unmaintained and alpha software.

 Examples
 --------